Saulis/vaadin-idea-workspace/README.md

   - Exclude GWT facets (the GWT 4 xml files)
   - Add gwt, shared, server as dependencies (if they aren't automatically added)

+> Unfortunately we can't use the builtin GWT features because our sources for the widgetset is divided between two modules: shared + client.

 #### 6. Getting the widgetset to compile
 - Import module vaadin/client-compiler
   - Add dependencies to client, shared, gwt, server (if they aren't automatically added)